-Non-Operating revenue and expenses, which includes state appropriations, non-operating grants and contracts and interest expense, decreased by \$1,195,493 primarily due to an increase of \$45,015,808 in state appropriations offset by a decrease in grants and contracts of \$56,853,755.
-State appropriations increased due to the shift in SIF revenues and funding for enrollment growth.
-Grants and contracts was affected by the lower amount of available Higher Education Emergency Relief Funds (HEERF) as the grant comes to an end.
+Non-operating revenue and expenses, which includes state appropriations, non-operating grants and contracts, and interest expense, increased by \$12,618,108 primarily due to an increase of \$17,902,990 in state appropriations offset by a decrease in grants and contracts of \$3,995,710.
+State appropriations increased due to additional funding for a cost-of-living adjustment and enrollment growth.
+Grants and contracts were affected by the lower amount of available Higher Education Emergency Relief Funds (HEERF).
+The grant ended in fiscal year 2024.